-- 1.2 All member company staff are made aware of Fair Wear's membership requirements.: Yes - 1.3 All staff who have direct contact with suppliers are trained to support the implementation of Fair Wear requirements.: - 1.4 A specific staff person(s) is designated to follow up on problems identified by the monitoring system, including complaints handling.
+- 1.1 Member company has a publicly shared Human Rights Due Diligence policy that has been adopted by top management.: Yes - 1.2 All member company staff are made aware of Fair Wear's membership requirements, in particular the Fair Wear's HRDD policy and Fair Wear's Code of Labour Practices.: Yes - 1.3 All staff who have direct contact with suppliers are trained to support the implementation of Fair Wear requirements, in particular the Fair Wear's HRDD policy and Fair Wear's Code of Labour Practices.: Yes - 1.4 A specific staff person(s) is designated to follow up on problems identified by the monitoring system, including complaints handling.
 The staff person(s) must have the necessary competence, knowledge, experience, and resources.: - 1.5 Member company has a system in place to identify all production locations, including a policy for unauthorised subcontracting.: Yes - 1.6 Member company discloses internally through Fair Wear's information management system, in line with Fair Wear's Transparency Policy.: Yes

-Comment: OLYMP discloses 81% of production locations internally through Fair Wear's information management system.
-Fair Wear does not disclose Chinese factories on its website yet and therefore is lenient when members do not disclose Chinese factories.
+Comment: Olymp discloses 100% of production locations internally through Fair Wear's information management system.